StarKRE22/Atomic/Docs/Entities/Entities/SceneEntity.md

     - `values` – optional key-value pairs.
     - `behaviours` – optional behaviours to attach.
     - `installOnAwake` – if true, runs installers on Awake.
+    - `uninstallOnDestroy` – if true, runs Uninstall on OnDestroy.
     - `disposeValues` – if true, disposes values on destruction.
     - `useUnityLifecycle` – if true, uses Unity lifecycle.
     - `initialTagCount` – initial tag capacity.